 4) Professional development

 Building upon the skills you’ve developed in your first year, in year two of the course you will further develop your own personal photographic style and identify the pathway you wish to develop further.
-This greater sense of independence is reflected through the Units which require you to negotiate photographic projects rather than follow those set by staff.
-Alongside this, the professional development unit will give you the business knowledge, understanding, and skills to start out in the photographic industries.
+This greater sense of independence is reflected through the practical units that require you to negotiate photographic projects rather than follow those set by staff.

 Year 2 covers: